-- 1. Students will initiate, manage, and evaluate the change process. - 2.
-Students will design, develop, and evaluate curricula with considerations for philosophical, sociological, and historical foundations; community needs, values, and goals; and changing conditions. - 3.
-Students will establish an interdisciplinary, research-based approach to the investigation and solution of educational problems.
+- 1. Students will initiate, manage, and evaluate the change process. - Students will design, develop, and evaluate curricula with considerations for philosophical, sociological, and historical foundations; equitable and appropriate use of technology; community needs, values, and goals; and changing conditions. - 3.
+Students will establish an interdisciplinary, research-based approach to the investigation and solution of educational problems. - 4.
+Students will demonstrate willingness to accept and act on cognitive and affective feedback for continuous improvement.

-- 1. Students will demonstrate skills in initiating, managing, and evaluating the change process through documentation of various components of their curriculum innovation projects.
-Students' skills are assessed through project documentation and observation by a faculty team. - Students will demonstrate skills in designing, developing, and evaluating curricula with specified considerations in their curriculum innovation projects which address identified needs in their workplace.
-Students' skills are assessed through project documentation and observation by a faculty team. - 3.
-Students' research skills are assessed through the comprehensive exam and the dissertation which are both rated by a faculty committee.
+- Students will demonstrate skills in initiating, managing, and evaluating the change process through documentation of various components of their curriculum innovation projects.
+Skills are assessed through project documentation and observation by a faculty team. - Students will demonstrate skills in designing, developing, and evaluating curricula with specified considerations in their curriculum innovation projects which address identified needs in their workplace.
+Skills are assessed through project documentation and observation by a faculty team. - 3.
+Students' research skills are assessed through the comprehensive exam and the dissertation which are both rated by a faculty committee. - 4.
+Students will demonstrate their willingness to accept and act on cognitive and affective feedback from faculty and peers through observation and documentation of appropriate, timely, and thorough responses to feedback.